Gens81/brave-new-world/BNW-post-2.1-modifications-main/Upcoming.md

 ### Events
 - When Lockes leaves the party in Returners Hideout (Locke leaves in the wrong direction)
-	Edgar: "Uh, Locke..."
+	Edgar: "Uh, Locke_"
 	Locke: "Right."
 	(Leaves in the right direction)
-	Sabin: "...what do you see in that guy?"
+	Sabin: "_what do you see in that guy?"
 - Restore Shadow cutscene during Soul train fight
 - Banon's death reference at the end of Thamasa events
 	Terra: Where's Banon?
-	Edgar: (head down) He... didn't make it out.
+	Edgar: (head down) He_<D> didn't make it out.
 - Add "CT - Mistery from the past" track to Ultima's sealed door
+- Add Esper portrait to the menu before Phunbaba 3rd fight

 ### "Bro new world" features candidates for porting:
 - Allow Esper menu to open "Curative Ally Targeting" submenu